vierth/chinese_stylometry/README.md

 The Stylometry notebook contains a detailed explanation of how to conduct stylometric analysis.
 This includes both hierarchical cluster analysis and principal component analysis.

 The two streamlined files contain just the code necessary to do pca and hca.
 Variables that the user should adjust are highlighted with comments.

+These methods have been strongly influenced by work done by Cristof Schöch (http://dragonfly.hypotheses.org/), as well as:
+J.F.
+Burrows and D.H.
+Craig, “Lyrical Drama and the ‘Turbid Mountebanks:’ Styles of Dialogue in Romantic and Renaissance Tragedy,” Computers and the Humanities 28 (1994): 63-86

+JNG Binongo and MWA Smith, “The Application of Principal Component Analysis to Stylometry,” Literary and Linguistic Computing 14 (1999): 445-466.